KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/option-2-yeoman-scaffold.md

 4. Make sure all team members have the updated repository cloned to their local device and divvy up development tasks.

-5. Choose some fonts from google fonts to use in your project
+5. Choose some fonts from [Google Fonts](https://fonts.google.com/) to use in your project

+If you need some help choosing fonts that look nice together check out [fontpair.co](http://fontpair.co/)

+Alternatively you can download fonts and add them to the fonts folder within your scaffolded project

 | **Helpful tip:** |
 | --- |